bids-standard/bids-specification/src/modality-specific-files/near-infrared-spectroscopy.md

   "NIRSCoordinateSystem": "Other",
   "NIRSCoordinateUnits": "mm",
-  "NIRSCoordinateSystemDescription": "RAS orientation: Origin halfway between LPA and RPA, positive x-axis towards RPA, positive y-axis orthogonal to x-axis through Nasion, z-axis orthogonal to xy-plane, pointing in superior direction.", "FiducialsDescription": "Optodes and fiducials were digitized with Polhemus, fiducials were recorded as the centre of vitamin E capsules sticked on the left/right pre-auricular and on the nasion, these are also visible on the T1w MRI"
+  "NIRSCoordinateSystemDescription": "RAS orientation: Origin halfway between LPA and RPA, positive x-axis towards RPA, positive y-axis orthogonal to x-axis through Nasion, z-axis orthogonal to xy-plane, pointing in superior direction.", "FiducialsDescription": "Optodes and fiducials were digitized with Polhemus, fiducials were recorded as the center of vitamin E capsules sticked on the left/right pre-auricular and on the nasion, these are also visible on the T1w MRI"
 }
 ```